In this article, you will learn to install and run Python on your computer.

 To check if Python is already installed in Windows – In Windows PC, either press the Windows key to search Python, or search cmd or search Windows PowerShell and run the following code on the Command Line:

-Type Python in search bar to check, if Python is installed –
+Type Python in the search section to check, if Python is installed –

-Note: If it is not installed, you can download it from python.org
+Note: If Python is not installed, you can download it from python.org.

 Check with Windows PowerShell

-Type Windows PowerShell in search bar to check, if Python is installed –
+Type Windows PowerShell in the search section to check, if Python is installed –

-Now write following code in Windows PowerShell –
+Now write the following code in Windows PowerShell

 python or python --version or python -V

-Type cmd in search bar to check, if Python is installed –
+Type cmd in the search section to check, if Python is installed –

 Now write the following code in cmd –